mo7amedaliEbaid/movies_riverpod/README.md

-https://github.com/mo7amedaliEbaid/movies_riverpod/assets/131966482/e6e4c60f-1ba1-43fd-8b2c-31aea4451299

 # movies_riverpod

  movies_riverpod is a versatile Flutter app designed for seamless movie exploration across different platforms.
 The app follows a Clean Architecture pattern, ensuring a modular and maintainable codebase.
 It has been successfully tested on mobile platforms (Android, iOS) and desktop (Linux).

+## Directory Structure.

+📁 **core:** Houses fundamental components essential for the application, such as the main app configuration (`app.dart`), error handling (`observers.dart`), extensions, constants, and other core functionalities.

+📁 **di (Dependency Injection):** Manages the dependency injection logic for improved code organization and testability.
+The `injector.dart` file resides here.

+📁 **features:** Organized into three subdirectories: `data` for data-related logic and repositories, `domain` for domain entities and use cases, and `presentation` for UI screens and widgets.
+This follows a clean architecture approach, promoting separation of concerns.

+📁 **models:** Contains the data models used throughout the application, such as `movies.dart` and `casts.dart`.

+📄 **main.dart:** The entry point of the application, where the execution begins.
+It imports and initializes necessary components to kickstart the Flutter app.

+https://github.com/mo7amedaliEbaid/movies_riverpod/assets/131966482/e6e4c60f-1ba1-43fd-8b2c-31aea4451299

 ## Features

+- **Clean Architecture:** The project adheres to Clean Architecture principles, promoting separation of concerns and maintainability.

 - **Multiplatform Compatibility:** Enjoy a consistent experience on mobile (both portrait and landscape) and desktop (Linux).